repobee/repobee/docs/fundamentals.rst

   installation is another.
 * *Target organization*: The GitHub Organization_ related to the current course round.
+* *Assignment*: What you would expect; an assignment to be handed in.
-* *Master repository*: Or *master repo*, is a template repository upon which student repositories are based.
+* *Template repository*: Or *template repo*, is a template from which student repositories are created for a given assignment.
+Each assignment has one associated template repo.
+Template repos share the name of their associated assignment.
-* *Master organization*: The master organization is an optional organization to keep master repos in.
-The idea is to be able to have the master repos in this organization to avoid having to migrate them to the target organization for each course round.
-It is highly recommended to use a master organization if master repos are being worked on across course rounds.
+* *Master organization*: The master organization is an optional organization to keep template repos in.
+The idea is to be able to have the template repos in this organization to avoid having to migrate them to the target organization for each course round.
+It is highly recommended to use a master organization if template repos are being worked on across course rounds.
-* *Student repository*: Or *student repo*, refers to a *copy* of a master repo for some specific student or group of students.
+* *Student repository*: Or *student repo*, refers to a *copy* of a template repo for some specific student or group of students.

 .. _conventions: